Baichenjia/baichenjia.github.io/content/publication/How Does Goal Relabeling/index.md

 # Summary.
 An optional shortened abstract.

-summary: In this paper, we construct an example to show the information-theoretical improvement in sample efficiency achieved by goal relabeling and develop an RL algorithm called _GOALIVE_.
+summary: We construct an example to show the information-theoretical improvement in sample efficiency achieved by goal relabeling and develop an RL algorithm called _GOALIVE_.

 tags: []